ahlesea/xrtc/README.md

 6. Select the Generate Device Image option in the Flow Navigator "Program and Debug" section.

 # Known issues
-1.  :grinning_face_with_sweat: All the KU060 timing constraints are commented out.
-We should add constraints here to inform the router that the IO signals are synchronous with the clock input. :grinning_face_with_sweat:
+1.  <span style="background-color:#ddd;">All the KU060 timing constraints are commented out.
+We should add constraints here to inform the router that the IO signals are synchronous with the clock input. </span>
 2. When XILSEM is enabled the PDI won't generate
 - <a href>https://support.xilinx.com/s/article/000034918?language=en_US</a>
     1. Install tactical patch from 34918<br>